 - a. {Check-in Recorder}: registering incoming and checking out outgoing searchers; - b.
-Maintaining the Personnel Roster and Equipment Inventories (card files); - c.
-Assembling Field Teams (by listing names on the Task Assignment Form (TAF)). - d.
-Issuing equipment to Field Teams and collecting it on return; the Resources Unit Leader specifies personal and team gear for each task, and notes equipment to be issued to the Team, on the Task Assignment Form (TAF)); and - e. {Situation Unit Leader}: Coordinating with the DO's in executing the ASRC IC's dispatch and relief plans.
+Maintaining the Personnel File and Equipment Inventory (card files); - c.
+Assembling Field Teams, by listing names on the Task Assignment Form (TAF), and moving cards within the Personnel File; and - d.
+Issuing equipment to Field Teams and collecting it on return (the Resources Unit Leader specifies personal and team gear for each task, and notes equipment to be issued to the Team, on the Task Assignment Form).